 The secret ingredient is agar or also called agar-agar.

-But what is agar and where can you buy it?
+What is agar?
+And where can you buy agar?

 For me it kinda sounds like archaic war cries and when I first heard of it, I just had to think of these stone age people holding their lances and shouting “agar agar!”.

 Well obviously, that’s not quite what it is.
-As Wikipedia explains, it’s a “jelly-like substance, obtained from algae”.
+As Wikipedia explains, agar or agar-agar is a “jelly-like substance, obtained from algae”.
 And just like tofu and tempeh it comes from Asia, or more specifically from Japan.
 It was discovered in the mid 17th century, so they have been using it for centuries before it became a popular vegan substitute for gelatin.
 It’s actually a better solidifying agent than gelatin because of its better solidifying temperature.

 You can buy agar in major supermarkets (it’s usually in the section for exotic foods), health stores, and of course Whole Foods.
 You should also be able to find it in most Asian supermarkets.
 And of course you could also order it online.